On this page

 - persons who are effectively in control of the company

-Is your enterprise for instance part of a holding company?
+Is your enterprise, for instance, part of a holding company?
 Then the owner of the holding is the ultimate beneficiary (UBO) or your organisation.

 It depends on your legal form if your organisation must register UBOs.
 Organisations that must register UBOs are:

-- unlisted private and public limited companies
+- unlisted private companies and unlisted public limited companies

 - associations with full legal capacity